wtclarke/mrs_nifti_standard/example_data/README.md

 ## Example data generation
 ### Source data
-Data required for example data generation can be downloaded from the associated Zenodo repository.
-This data can be downloaded using the shell script ```to do```.
+Data required for example data generation can be downloaded from the associated [Zenodo repository](https://doi.org/10.5281/zenodo.5654857).
+This data can be downloaded using the shell script ```download.sh```.

 ### Code
 Scripts and interactive python notebooks for data generation can be found in the example_data/data_generation directory of this repository.